Don’t forget to view the articles and videos in the LIBRARY OF ARTICLES at the bottom of this page.

 Contemporary chin implants come in a vast array of sizes and shapes to allow the surgeon and the patient many options in facial enhancement.

-The implants can be placed through an incision inside the mouth to avoid a scar on the face or under the chin in the natural skin crease.
+The chin implants can be placed through an incision inside the mouth to avoid a scar on the face or under the chin in the natural skin crease.
 After chin surgery, the patient will experience minor swelling, bruising and temporary numbness of the lower lip.
 These conditions usually resolve over 1-2 weeks.

 Advantages of Silicone Implants